IssacDowling/1gpupassvm/README.md

 * Click add hardware in the bottom left of the virtual machine manager, and select storage.
 Set the Bus Type to VirtIO instead of SATA, and pick however much storage you want.
 * Add hardware to your VM again, select storage, and set the device type to CDROM Device.
 Click "select or create custom storage", then browse to the VirtIO iso.
 Press finish
 * Click on SATA CDROM 2, and click browse, then browse local, and head to your downloads, where you'll double click the VirtIO drivers iso.
 Press apply.
-* Add hardware again, and add a TPM, in advanced set it to CRB and V2.0
 * Now, go to the top, and press begin installation.
 * If you see a permissions error, run
 ```